• Skip to content

 Work arrangements

 If you can’t stop work just yet, consider cutting down your hours if possible or doing lighter duties.
-Talk with your employer about what’s possible, and discuss any concerns with your midwife or doctor.
+Talk with your employer about what’s possible, and discuss any concerns with your doctor or midwife.

 Packing your bag

-If you’re planning to give birth in a public hospital, private hospital or birth centre, think about packing your bag now.
+If you’re planning to give birth in a public hospital, private hospital or birth centre, it's a good idea to pack your bag now.

-Essentials include hospital admission forms, maternity pads, pyjamas and some basics for baby (singlets, socks, tops and bottoms or one-piece suits, large cotton or muslin wraps).
-You might also want to put in some things for labour – old, oversized t-shirts, extra undies, warm socks and lip balm.
+Essentials include hospital admission forms, maternity pads, pyjamas and some basics for your baby (singlets, socks, tops and bottoms or one-piece suits, large cotton or muslin wraps).
+You might also want to put in some things for labour – old, oversized t-shirts, extra underwear, warm socks and lip balm.

 Easy-open tops for breastfeeding, along with a maternity bra and breast pads, are also a good idea.